krb5/krb5/doc/basic/rcache_def.rst

    a file2 replay cache with a filename based on the effective uid.
    The residual value is ignored.

-The default type can be overridden by the **KRB5RCACHETYPE** environment variable.

 For the dfl type, the location of the replay cache file is determined as follows: